cout/baby_metroid/NOTES.md

 A PLM instruction list is terminated by 0000h.

-The draw instruction list consists of variable-width draw instructions.
+A draw instruction list consists of variable-width draw instructions.
 A draw instruction operand has the following format:

     | ------------------- column (1) or row (0)